kubeflow/website/content/docs/pipelines/pipelines-metrics.md

 ## Visualize metrics

 To see a visualization of the metrics, open the **Experiment runs** page in the pipeline UI.
 The top 3 metrics are displayed as columns for each run.
+The following example only has one metric named as `accuracy-score`.
 Use the **Compare runs** UI to display the full metrics.

 <img src="/docs/images/metric.png"
   alt="Run metrics"